jindrichmynarz/matchmaker-sparql/README.md

 # matchmaker-sparql

 A SPARQL-based matchmaker for matching public contracts to bidders.
 It expects data to be described by the [Public Contracts Ontology](http://purl.org/procurement/public-contracts#).
+This matchmaker is a streamlined reimplementation of the previously developed [matchmaker](https://github.com/opendatacz/matchmaker).

 ## Usage